corbincox72/peripheral_brain/_drugClasses/steroids.md

   * Anemia
   * Low BP in Addison's Disease (due to concomitant hypoaldosteronism)
   * Hyperpigmentation of skin in Addison's (ACTH precursor cleaved to increase adrenal output, but cleavage also produces melanocyte stimulating hormone)
+* Treatment
+  * Hydrocortisone 15-25 mg QD or cortisone 20-35 mg QD or Prednisone 3-5mg QD
+  * Acute Adrenal Crisis: 100mg IV hydrocortisone followed by 200mg QD (NTE 200-400mg QD) continuous infusion x24hr, reduce to 100mg QD once stable, then taper

 ### Cushing's

 * Hypersecretion of adrenal hormones or excessive administration of external GCs
+* DDx
+  * Suspicion of Cushing's should be investigated with 24hr urine cortisol and low-dose dexamethasone suppression test
+  * If abnormal, test plasma ACTH and high-dose dexamethasone suppression test
+  * Low ACTH and no suppression => Adrenal Tumor / Adrenal Cushing's
+  * High ACTH and no suppression => Ectopic Cushing's
+  * High ACTH and suppression => Pituitary Cushing's
 * Pathophysiology
   * Either adrenal tumor, pituitary tumor, or ectopic tumor producing ACTH
   * Differentiation by ACTH level (high in secondary and tertiary, low in primary)